 Natura 2000 Award

-This pan-European Award recognises excellence in the management of Natura 2000 sites and conservation achievements, showcasing the added value of the network for local economies, and increasing public awareness about Europe's valuable natural heritage.
+This pan-European Award recognises excellence in the management of Natura 2000 sites and conservation achievements, showcasing the added value for local economies, and increasing public awareness of Europe's valuable natural heritage.

 The Natura 2000 network covers an enormous variety of different sites across the continent.
 It preserves and enhances Europe’s biodiversity, safeguarding it for future generations, and it provides a range of important benefits, helping nature to help us.

-This is why the European Commission has launched the new annual Natura 2000 Award.
-The aim is to show people what the network is, how it works, and what it does to preserve Europe’s biodiversity.
-The award recognises good practices at Natura 2000 sites in five different categories: communication, socio-economic added value, conservation, reconciling interests/perceptions, and networking and cross-border cooperation.
+This is why, in 2014, the European Commission launched the annual Natura 2000 Award.
+The aim of the award is to demonstrate what the network is, what it does to preserve Europe’s biodiversity, and how it benefits all of us.
+The award recognises good practice at Natura 2000 sites in five different categories: Communication, Socio-economic benefits, Conservation, Reconciling interests/perceptions, and Cross-border cooperation and networking.

-Anyone directly involved in Natura 2000 – businesses, authorities, NGOs, volunteers, land owners, educational institutions or individuals – can apply for the award.
-Applications will be assessed by a jury of independent experts, with this year’s winners to be announced in May 2014.
-The winners will be invited to a high level ceremony in Brussels to receive their awards, and will get support to organise local events.
+Anyone directly involved in Natura 2000 - businesses, authorities, NGOs, volunteers, land owners, educational institutions and individuals - can apply for the award.
+Applications for the 2015 award can be submitted between 24 November 2014 and 21 January 2015.
+They will be assessed by a team of independent experts.

 A lot!
-Have you ever considered how healthy freshwater ecosystems provide clean water and help remove pollutants from the surrounding countryside?
-How peat bogs help store carbon, or how forests improve air and soil quality, for example?
-Natura 2000 protects these functions and many more besides, providing space for sustainable recreational activities such as hiking and fishing, and economic opportunities such as timber and food.
+Did you know, for example, that healthy freshwater ecosystems provide clean water and help remove pollutants from the surrounding countryside?
+That peat bogs help store carbon and forests improve air and soil quality?
+Natura 2000 protects these functions and many more besides, as well as providing space for sustainable recreational activities such as hiking and fishing, and economic opportunities such as eco-tourism and the production of timber and food.